PaxtonMarchiafava/WordGames/README.md

 After writing the code, I rearranged my poor moms decoration to spell a new word.
 Having similarity to crossword had me and a brother of mine thinking though.
 It would theoretically be pretty simple to change the code to make words that intersect as well.
 This is exactly what I did.

 ![2 lines of blocks that vertically spell "Vagina" and horizontally spell "Sale", but the second 'A' in vagina uses the same block as the 'A' in sale](/Media/VaginaSale.png)

+The other files in this repo are just other similar projects that also use the giant word list that I have found and cumulated.